Kaliumhexacyanoferrat/GenHTTP/Packages/GenHTTP.Full.Ioxide.md

-﻿# GenHTTP.Core.Ioxide
+﻿# GenHTTP.Full.Ioxide

-This package provides the basic dependencies required to run a GenHTTP application using
-Ioxide as a server engine.
+This package provides all available GenHTTP modules as well as the Ioxide-based server engine.

 Please refer to [the documentation](https://genhttp.org/documentation/) for tutorials, template projects and other examples.